UIUC-iSchool-DataViz/spring2019online/week06/lecture06.md

 ## Last Week

- * Transformations
+ * Transformations - affline
- * Colors and color mapping
+ * Colors and color mapping - mapping data into colors
- * HSV/RGB/etc
+ * HSV/RGB/etc - how to represent colors in different spaces
- * Image visualization
+ * Image visualization - putting these concepts together to generate images from 2D data

 ---

 ## Review: Color Mapping

- * Choose an accessible, appropriate colormap
+ * Choose an accessible, appropriate colormap.
+Ask:
    * "Am I showing different things?"
    * "Can these things be compared directly?"
    * "Do I want to demonstrate deviation or gradiation?"